xme/tweetsniff/README.md

 tweetsniff.py
 =============
-Grabs a user's Twitter feed via the Twitter API for local processing (storing to ElasticSearch, regex highlighting, etc)
+Grabs a user's Twitter feed and tweets with specific keywords via the Twitter API for local processing (storing to ElasticSearch, regex highlighting, etc)

 Installation